ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“QC metrics and control datasets were analyzed alongside sample data to identify unexpected coverage drops or variant calling errors.”*

+   **Ontological references:**

 .. dropdown:: Language

    System of terms, symbols, or structured vocabulary used for communication.
 In ISO contexts, clarity and consistency of language is critical for compliance.

    **Example usage:**
-   The laboratory ensured that terms like “validation” and “verification” were used consistently across SOPs and reports, maintaining clarity and traceability.
+   *“The laboratory ensured that terms like “validation” and “verification” were used consistently across SOPs and reports, maintaining clarity and traceability.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip